kengz/neo4jKB/README.md

 More setup instructions soon.
 See if can do sudo install Java and brew neo4j from npm thru the install executable.

 ## Todo
+- storing timestamp in DB: what format; in JSON returned: what format?
 - beautify returned res and error, split
 - test all
+- test and travis needs to setup neo4j too
 - prevent SQL injection in labels and other methods.
 - usage docs
+- chronos method
 - user lookup function by ID etc
 - search search search
 - permission, belongs_to, context tag